-- The names and roles of the DSL, Deputy DSL(s), and mental health leads.
-Only one individual may serve as the lead DSL. - Contact details for senior leaders overseeing safeguarding, including the Safeguarding Governor. - Contact information for designated local authority safeguarding contacts, as well as details for Ofsted, the police, and Childline (for pupils). - A copy of the school's safeguarding policy and any appendices. - The latest version of KCSIE Part 1. - Information identifying relevant key policies such as: - Whistleblowing Policy - Grievance Policy
+- The names and roles of the DSL, Deputy DSL(s).
+Only one individual may serve as the lead DSL. - Contact details for senior leaders overseeing safeguarding, including the Safeguarding Governor. - Contact information for designated local authority safeguarding contacts, as well as details for Ofsted, the police, and Childline (for learners). - A copy of the ALFAs safeguarding policy and any appendices. - The latest version of KCSIE Part 1. - Information identifying relevant key policies such as: - Whistleblowing Policy - Grievance Policy